-The Information Technology Services (ITS) Academic Technologies section provides technical support via email, telephone, and walk-in to UH faculty, staff and students systemwide through the ITS Help Desk.
-Contact the ITS Help Desk for support by calling 808-956-8883 (Oahu) or toll free (800) 558-2669, sending email to firstname.lastname@example.org, or visiting the ITS Labs for walk-in support (Manoa campus only).
+The Information Technology Services (ITS) Client Service and Operations Center section provides technical support to Supported Users systemwide through the ITS Help Desk.
+Contact the ITS Help Desk for support by calling 808-956-8883 (Oahu) or toll free (800) 558-2669, sending an email to email@example.com, connecting via Live Chat, or visiting the IT Center or ITS Computer Labs for walk-in support (Manoa campus only).
 Visit https://www.hawaii.edu/its/help-desk/ for hours of operation and for more information on the support channels provided by the ITS Help Desk.

 Technical support provided by the ITS Help Desk includes: